Manhattan could get by with 78% fewer cabs

 The study is a striking example of the potential around ridesharing.
 Companies such as Uber and Lyft continue to push the concept, helped along by lowering fares, to customers.

 But shared rides haven't been popular with many drivers.
 Uber drivers have complained UberPool means more work but not necessarily more pay.
 Some refuse to accept pooled rides.
-Many riders also avoid shared rides, preferring the comfort and efficiency of not riding with a stranger.
+Many riders also avoid shared trips, preferring the comfort and efficiency of not riding with a stranger.

 Related: How Uber punishes drivers who refuse to use UberPool